Resummations and Non-Perturbative Corrections: Double sine function and vortex/anti-vortex partition function

 where $B_{2g}(1/2)$ is the Bernoulli polynomial $B_{2g}(z)$ at $z=1/2$, the small $b$ expansion of the vortex free energy $F_\text{vor}(b,v)$ with fixed $bv$ is found to be

 This small $b$ expansion \eqref{Fvor-smallb} is an asymptotic series, but we can resum this series by the moment method associated with the integral representation of $B_{2g}(1/2)$

 and we find

-Remarkably, this resummed vortex free energy contains not only the vortex contribution but also the anti-vortex contribution!
-We emphasize that we started with only the vortex free energy.
+Remarkably, this resummed vortex free energy contains not only the vortex contribution but also the anti-vortex contribution! \footnote{The similar analysis was performed in the published version of \cite{Pasquetti}.
+There, an analytic continuation of the Borel resummation from $b \in \mathbb{R}$ (Borel summable) to $b \in \ri \mathbb{R}$ (non-Borel summable) was discussed.
+It was observed if one picks up all the pole contributions in the first quadrant, then they produce the anti-vortex contribution correctly.
+Here, we emphasize that the resummation \eqref{eq:Fvor-resum} already includes the anti-vortex part even when the small $b$ expansion \eqref{Fvor-smallb} is \textit{Borel summable}.
+This perspective looks different from the one in \cite{Pasquetti}. } We emphasize that we started with only the vortex free energy.
 We did not use any information on the anti-vortex contribution.
 The resummation \eqref{eq:Fvor-resum} naturally contains the anti-vortex contribution as the non-perturbative correction:

 To see it, let us consider the case of $b=6/5$, for example.
 In this case the exponential factors of each vortex/anti-vortex contributions have the following ordering of magnitudes

 As we can see in figure \ref{fig:Fvor-resum}, vortices and anti-vortices indeed appear in $F_\text{vor}^\text{resum}(b,v)$ in the expected ordering \eqref{order-vor} with the correct coefficients.
 We have also checked numerically for some other values of $b$ that $F_\text{vor}^\text{resum}(b,v)$ correctly includes both vortices and anti-vortices.
 We have also checked numerically that resummed free energy $F_\text{vor}^\text{resum}(b,v)$ \eqref{eq:Fvor-resum} is invariant under $b\to b^{-1}$